-- Serious corneal ulcers may need to be protected by suturing the eyelid shut (tarsorrhaphy) for several days.
+Serious cases may need to be protected by temporarily suturing the eyelid shut (tarsorrhaphy).

 Once treatment commences, the ulcer should heal within 5-7 days.
 During this time you may notice red streaks in the eye (neovascularisation), due to blood vessels that have formed to help with the repair of the ulcer.
 They will eventually go away.